ASLA & TransPRK Surgery In Johannesburg

 TransPRK (transepithelial photorefractive keratectomy) and ASLA (advanced surface laser ablation) are advanced versions of similar procedures such as LASEK, Epi-LASIK and PRK.
 Performed using the SCHWIND AMARIS 750S laser, TransPRK is a “no touch” or “pure laser” surface treatment that eliminates the need for contact between the eye and any instrument.
 This means that, in contrast to traditional PRK, the epithelium (the regenerative surface of the eye) is removed with a laser rather than an instrument.
 TransPRK is also more precise, so the treatment area is smaller, the procedure time is shorter, and there is less possibility of overcorrection.

 Once the reshaping has been completed, a soft contact lens acts as a protective bandage on the eye to facilitate healing.
-Dr. Guglielmetti will prescribe antibiotic and anti-inflammatory eye drops to be used throughout the recovery period.
+Our doctors will prescribe antibiotic and anti-inflammatory eye drops to be used throughout the recovery period.
 The lens can usually be removed three days after surgery, which is a much faster healing process compared to manual PRK.

-TranPRK/ASLA is often a great option for patients who are not candidates for traditional LASIK in Johannesburg.
-Dr. Guglielmetti performs TransPRK on patients who have extremely thin or irregularly shaped corneas.
-He regularly treats patients who have been told they cannot receive laser eye surgery because of these and various other conditions.
+TranPRK/ASLA is often a great option for patients who are not candidates for traditional LASIK eye surgery.
+Our doctors perform TransPRK on patients who have extremely thin or irregularly shaped corneas.
+They regularly treats patients who have been told they cannot receive laser eye surgery because of these and various other conditions.

 TransPRK & ASLA Recovery